lab42open-team/deco/README.md

 ## Purpose

-This workflow is a demonstration of our vision and not a complete pipeline tool for biodiversity data rescue.
+This workflow is a demonstration of our vision, and not a complete pipeline tool, for biodiversity data rescue using programming tools.
 It brings together state of the art image processing and OCR tools with text mining technologies and Web APIs in order to assist curators.
 Furthermore, by using programming interface and Command Line Tools this workflow is scalable and customisable.
 Note that not all tools that appear in Figure 1 are included in this workflow.

 ## Repository structure